AdaYuanChen/Supycap/README.md

 2. <b>t_set : <i>int/str(csv files only), optional</i></b> <br>
    An integer specifying the coloumn index for time(s) data, with the first coloumn being coloumn 0 starting from left.
-If t_set = False, column 0 will be used as time(s); if t_set = False, there will be prompt asking for time coloumn index to be entered.For csv files, the coloumn index can also be the name of the coloumn (e.g. <code>t_set = 'time(s)'</code>).
+If t_set = False, column 0 will be used as time(s); if t_set = True, there will be prompt asking for time coloumn index to be entered.For csv files, the coloumn index can also be the name of the coloumn (e.g. <code>t_set = 'time(s)'</code>).

 3. <b>V_set : <i>int/str(csv files only), optional</i></b> <br>
    An integer specifying the coloumn index for voltage(V) data, with the first coloumn being coloumn 0 starting from left.
-If V_set = False, column 1 will be used as Voltage(V); if t_set = False, there will be prompt asking for voltage coloumn index to be entered.
+If V_set = False, column 1 will be used as Voltage(V); if t_set = True, there will be prompt asking for voltage coloumn index to be entered.
 For csv files, the coloumn index can also be the name of the coloumn (e.g. <code>V_set = 'voltage(V)'</code>).

 4. <b>delimiter : <i>str, optional</i></b> <br>